nmhawley/stat209/README.md

 ![](https://img.shields.io/badge/Completion-0/0-green.svg)

-This repository is where you will save results from the labs, due most class meetings, and the four data reports.
-You will also receive all grades in this repository in the file `grades.md`.
+This repository is where you will save results from any in-class labs, due most class meetings, and the data reports.
+We will explain in more detail during class how these will be structured.